 - Locations: 61695 Twentynine Palms Hwy Joshua Tree, CA 92252

 Natural Sister’s Cafe is located on Highway 62, right before you get to Park Blvd, which you would use to enter Joshua Tree National Park.
-It sits on the end of a small shopping center and there is a parking lot right out front with a lot of spaces.
+It sits at the end of a small shopping center, and there is a parking lot right out front with a lot of spaces.

-My go to here is the avocado black bean burger.
-As a meat eater, this is one of the best vegetarian burgers I have had.
+My go-to here is the avocado black bean burger.
+As a meat-eater, this is one of the best vegetarian burgers I have had.
 The patty is made in-house, and it is full of flavor.
-There is even black beans falling out of the patty so that you know it is homemade.
-Comes with blue chips that are a good, relatively healthy addition to the meal.
+There are even black beans falling out of the patty so that you know it is homemade.
+It comes with blue chips that are an excellent, relatively healthy addition to the meal.

-They have a whole bunch of good desserts as well, but for me, it doesn’t get better than the apple pie.
-The pie itself has a strong cinnamon taste, while the crust is nice and flaky.
-A slice of pie is a good thing to order and share, as the burgers are pretty big so I doubt you will leave hungry.
+They have a whole bunch of tasty desserts as well, but for me, it doesn’t get better than the apple pie.
+The pie has a strong cinnamon taste, while the crust is nice and flaky.
+A slice of pie is a good thing to order and share, as the burgers are pretty big, so I doubt you will leave hungry.